 Larson, Thornberry Introduce Bill to 'Level the Playing Field' for Liquefied Natural Gas

-Washington - This week, Rep. John B. Larson (D-CT) and Rep. Mac Thornberry (R-TX) introduced the “LNG Excise Tax Equalization Act of 2015”, H.R.
-905, to make the excise tax on Liquefied Natural Gas (LNG) and diesel comparable on an energy-equivalent basis.
+Washington - Thursday, Rep. John B. Larson (CT-01) joined Rep. Mac Thornberry (R-TX) in introducing the "LNG Excise Tax Equalization Act of 2013", a bill which would make the excise tax on Liquefied Natural Gas (LNG) and diesel comparable on an energy-equivalent basis.

-“This bill provides a fair, market-centered solution to fix the tax disparity between diesel and LNG,” said Thornberry.
-“I think this change will encourage more private sector investment in LNG infrastructure and production, and that will have a real, positive effect on our economy.”
+"This bill provides a fair, market centered solution to fix the tax disparity between diesel and LNG," said Thornberry.
+"I think this change will encourage more private sector investment in LNG infrastructure and production, and that will be a real positive effect on our economy."

 To better understand the problem with the current excise tax, consider a diesel truck traveling 100,000 miles per year at 5 miles per gallon consumes 20,000 gallons of diesel fuel.
 An identical LNG truck would require 34,000 gallons of LNG to travel the same distance.
 While the LNG truck uses a cleaner, domestic form of fuel, it would pay an additional $3,402 per year in taxes for using LNG.

-The bill has received public support from Natural Gas Vehicles for America, American Gas Association, America’s Natural Gas Alliance, AGL Resources, Clean Energy Fuels, UPS, and others.
+A Senate companion bill is expected to soon be introduced by Senators Michael Bennet (D-CO) and Richard Burr (R-NC).
+The bills have received public support from Natural Gas Vehicles for America, American Gas Association, America's Natural Gas Alliance, AGL Resources, Clean Energy Fuels, UPS, and others.